jozefvaclavik/docker_workshop/day_1/part_3/README.md

 To do this, we need to pass in ENV variable `APP_ENV` with value `production`.

-Do that with `docker run --rm --publish:4567:4567 --env APP_ENV=production day_1:part_3` and you may notice that now puma starts with `Environment: production`. `open http://localhost:4567` and you will see `Pong 1` and on next refresh, its gonna be `Pong 2` and so on.
+Do that with `docker container run --rm --publish:4567:4567 --env APP_ENV=production day_1:part_3` and you may notice that now puma starts with `Environment: production`. `open http://localhost:4567` and you will see `Pong 1` and on next refresh, its gonna be `Pong 2` and so on.

 > Wanna hear a funny story?
 In 2012/2013 there was a somewhat spike in people scanning servers for opened MongoDB databases, downloading their data and deleting it on the node with asking for BTC in return.
 Basically ransomware.
 This was possible, coz MongoDB by default doesn't use any authentication.
 I was then running private app for couple hundred users.
 This was all hosted on bare servers, so everything was configured manually.
 I used `iptables` as a firewall.
 All super tight, but tbh I didn't had much experience with `iptables` and I asked more experienced person to set it up.
 Everything was running fine.
 Then we migrated to docker.
 Basically build production image on every deploy and run it.
 I was being smart-ass and decided to put all databases in docker as well.
 But here's the bummer.
 If you specify `--publish 4567:4567`, docker will work with `iptables` to _publish_ it everywhere.
 Yup.
 It will open this port to public.
 You need to explicitly specify `--publish 127.0.0.1:4567:4567` to explicitly make it available only for `localhost`, but not to the rest of the world.
 Sigh.
 Well.
 I had backups, so I gave middle finger to ransom guys and moved on.
 Obviously after learning it the hard way.